-After School programming for 2017 begins September 11th, and runs through November 30th, 3:30 to 4:30 pm.
-All programs take place in the Kozak Community Room, with the exception of Minecraft, which takes place in the Youth Room.
+After School Programs (3:30 pm – 4:30 pm) take place in the Kozak Community Room.
 All programs are FREE and open to the public, require no registration, and are appropriate for school-aged children K-8th, with the exception of VEX IQ Robotics which is open to those aged 10 & up.
 Snacks are provided at all programs.
 Call our Circulation Desk for more information.

 Great Websites For Kids: